- 1 Understanding Employer Obligations

 In most industries, minimum pay rates are governed by modern awards.
 This includes wages, allowances, penalty rates, and loadings.
 To ensure you are complying with the modern award, the FWO website has a pay calculator for you to find your relevant classification and pay rates.
 No agreements can override the minimum pay rates set in the modern award.

 Apprenticeships and traineeships have different pay rates.
 These employees can only be paid apprentice pay rates if they have a formal training contract with their employer.
 This must be registered and recognised by a state/territory training authority such as TAFE.
 The pay calculator can assist in finding out what pay rates are involved for apprentices and trainees.

 Employees must be paid at least monthly can be paid by one, or a combination of cash, electronic funds transfer or cheque/money order.
 Employees cannot be ‘paid in kind’ (e.g. food or favours).

-As a business, you have a key role in assisting your employees in ensuring they meet their end of financial year tax liabilities, as well as the businesses.
-It is also important that as a business, you are verifying the status of your potential employees to ensure they are legally permitted to work in Australia.
+As a business, you have a crucial role in assisting your employees in ensuring they meet their end of financial year tax liabilities, as well as the business’.
+It is also vital that as a business, you are verifying the status of your potential employees to ensure they are legally permitted to work in Australia.

 There are at least three employee-related taxes you should remember: